From the Blog

 4. Play With Camera Angles

-Go above and beyond the casual 360-degree walk around; get above or below your subject, add in a few close-ups, etc. The more creative your composition, the more your advertisement, and in turn your brand, will stand out among competitors.
+Go above and beyond the casual 360-degree walk around; get above or below your subject, add in a few close-ups, etc. The more creative your composition, the more you will find photography success, and in turn your brand, will stand out among competitors.
+Check out this list for ideas.

 5. Avoid Manual Zoom